Self-similar growth-fragmentations as scaling limits of Markov branching processes: Proof of

-We conclude by letting $c\to1$ and $\delta\to0$. \end{prf} We finally proceed to the proof of \cref*{lem:Cantor}. \begin{prf}[Proof of \cref*{lem:Cantor}]{lem:Cantor} We shall rely on a Foster--type technique close to the machinery developed in~\cite{Aspandiiarov98}; see in particular the proof of Theorem~2' there.
+We can now prove \cref*{lem:Cantor}. \begin{prf}[Proof of \cref*{lem:Cantor}]{lem:Cantor} We shall rely on a Foster-type technique close to the machinery developed in~\cite{Aspandiiarov98}; see in particular the proof of Theorem~2' there.
 First, observe that~$\height(\FT)$ is distributed like the extinction time~$\Et$ of~$\GF$:

 Fix $q\in\oo{\Si}{\Pb}$ arbitrary close to~$\Pb$ and set $r\defeq q/\Si$.
 By \cref{lem:Cauchy}, suppose~$\Ba$ large enough so that $\Cft_m(q)<0$ for every $m>\Ba$.
 It is easy to see as in the proof of \cref{lem:Abel} that the process